Depending on which of the two forms of type 0 breast cancer you have, you may not need treatment. If you do, it’s usually very successful.

-Surgery is a standard.
-For smaller tumors, you might get a lumpectomy, in which only the abnormal cells and some of the breast tissue are removed.
-Some women choose a mastectomy, in which the entire breast is removed.
+Surgery.
+For smaller DCIS tumors, you might get a lumpectomy, in which the abnormal cells and some breast tissue are removed.
+Some women decide to have a mastectomy, in which the breast is removed.
 After a mastectomy, you might choose to have breast reconstruction surgery.

-Hormone therapy with tamoxifen after surgery may also help prevent cancer from developing in the same or opposite breast if the breast cancer is found to be responsive to hormone therapy.
+Hormone therapy after surgery may also help prevent more cancer from developing in either breast.

-Hormone therapy with tamoxifen or raloxifene to lower the risk of developing invasive cancer.
+Hormone therapy to lower the risk of developing invasive cancer.

 Double mastectomy.
 Surgery is sometimes performed to remove tissue in the area of the LCIS.
 Some women at high risk for breast cancer choose to have a double mastectomy, the removal of both breasts, because they’re worried about getting an invasive cancer.They might have a strong family history of breast cancer, or they might have genetic mutations called BRCA1 or BRCA2.
 After surgery, some women choose to have breast reconstruction surgery.